Today I’d like to get legal.

 And about the “Apply for citizenship in a foreign country with the intention of giving up U.S. citizenship” bit… well, that’s the ambiguous one.

-And even then, you have to make an appointment with the Embassy, have two separate interviews, probably pay some large fee.
+And even then, you have to make an appointment with the Embassy, have two separate interviews to convince them it’s something you really want, and probably pay some large fee.
 It’s not that easy.
 Check out the US Embassy in Spain website for a few details about the whole thing.

 (There are, of course, some extreme cases.
-If you go and nationalize in North Korea, which is openly hostile to the US, you’re probably going to set off some alarm bells back in “America”.
+If you go and become a full citizen of North Korea, which is openly hostile to the US, you’re probably going to set off some alarm bells back in “America”.
 And if Spain goes to war with the US – it’s happened before, after all – and you decide to become an Admiral in the Spanish Armada, well, good luck keeping your US passport.
 Other than that, though, you should probably be fine.)

-What I’m saying is that it’s far from automatic: you don’t just lose your US citizenship the moment you get a Spanish passport.
+What I’m saying is that double nationality is possible, and losing your US citizenship is far from automatic: you don’t just lose your US it the moment you get a Spanish passport.
 If you feel like renouncing, though, I guess you can.

 Anyway I know a couple of US people who have gotten nationalized in Spain and had no problem.